The world's greatest symbol of love and devotion

 An ancient settlement on the banks of the Ganges in Uttar Pradesh, Varanasi is India’s spiritual capital and important among numerous faiths.

 The best time to visit is between October and March.
-September and April are considered the shoulder months when it is very hot in the middle of the day but mornings and late afternoons are lovely.
+In the shoulder months of September and April, it’s very hot in the middle of the day but mornings and late afternoons are lovely.
 From the end of December until the middle of January, mornings and evenings can be foggy and nights cold, but during the day the weather is great for sightseeing.

 Hot weather